nikitaparate/Summary-generator/README.md

-# URL Summariser
+# Summary Generator

-URL-Summariser is a web application that takes a URL as input and provides a concise summary of the content.
+Summary Generator is a web application that takes a URL as input and provides a concise summary of the content.
 It can handle various types of content, including blogs, articles, and research papers.

 ![Alt text](templates/example.png)